Peter-Schorn/SpotifyAPIExampleApp/README.md

 # SpotifyAPIExampleApp

-**⚠️ This branch is experimental and this version of the app does not work properly yet**

-I'm trying to integrate `SpotifyAPI` with the Spotify iOS sdk.

 An Example App that demonstrates the usage of [SpotifyAPI](https://github.com/Peter-Schorn/SpotifyAPI), a Swift library for the Spotify web API.

 Requires Xcode 12 and iOS 14.